Are you coming to Rome in August? You may have heard...

 Entry is free, but you can also eat, drink, listen to music, watch movies and shop.
 Prices vary.
 On both sides of the Tiber, between Ponte Garibaldi and Ponte Sublicio (entries near Jewish Ghetto and Trastevere.)
 Click the link to the left for a full program including cinema showings.

 In summer, concerts and operas are held in the Caracalla Baths.
 These ancient ruins are beautifully lit, and make for an amazing setting for these shows.

-Shows in Rome in August 2016 include operas Nabucco, The Barber of Seville and Madame Butterfly.
+Shows in Rome in August 2017 include operas Carmen, Tosca, and Nabucco.